 A defensive maestro behind the plate whose cannon arm and game-calling savvy made him a valued asset for over a dozen MLB teams.

-Henry Blanco carved out a remarkable 16-year major league career not with a thunderous bat, but with a brilliant mind and a powerful right arm.
-The Venezuelan catcher was a student of the game, revered by pitchers for his pitch-framing expertise, game management, and ability to shut down the running game.
-His journey was that of a baseball nomad, wearing the uniform of 11 different franchises, a testament to how highly teams valued his defensive wizardry.
-While his offensive numbers were modest, managers knew that inserting Blanco into the lineup meant their pitching staff had a trusted field general.
-His career highlights include catching a no-hitter for the Chicago Cubs and being a key part of playoff teams in Minnesota and Atlanta.
-After his playing days, he smoothly transitioned into coaching, bringing his deep institutional knowledge to the Chicago Cubs' staff during their 2016 World Series run, proving his impact on the game extended far beyond his own statistics.
+Henry Blanco carved out a 16-year major league career with a brilliant mind and a powerful right arm.
+The Venezuelan catcher studied the game, earning trust from pitchers for his pitch-framing expertise, game management, and ability to shut down the running game.
+He wore the uniform of 11 different franchises, a testament to how teams valued his defensive wizardry.
+His offensive numbers were modest, but managers knew inserting Blanco meant their pitching staff had a trusted field general.
+He caught a no-hitter for the Chicago Cubs and was a key part of playoff teams in Minnesota and Atlanta.
+After playing, he transitioned into coaching, bringing his institutional knowledge to the Cubs' staff during their 2016 World Series run.

 1965–1980